 Veolia previously had two separate hazardous waste staging areas, "Hazardous Waste Storage Area" (HWS Area) and "90-Day Accumulation Area" (90-Day Area), both located inside the north end of the main building.
-In the new operating permit these areas are now designated as "Container Storage Areas One and Two" (CSAs).
-The CSAs are permitted for up to 27 pallets (108 55-gallon drums) of MCMA, dental amalgam and traps, pre-retort phosphor powder,HID arc tubes, and site-generated hazardous waste (prep room debris and PPE, condensate water, and spent carbon).
-At the time of this inspection, hazardous waste stored in the CSA One included 24 55-gallon drums, nine five-gallon buckets, two one-gallon buckets and three coardboard boxes of spill pads and belting from the HID machine.
-CSA Two contained three containers of aluminum end caps and a 55-gallon drum of mop water that was being accumulated.
-The oldest date observed in the storage areas was March 07, 2012.
-No violations were observed during the time of the inspection.
+In accordance with the new operating permit, these areas are now designated as "Container Storage Areas One and Two" (CSAs).
+The CSAs are permitted for up to 27 pallets (108 55-gallon drums) of MCMA; dental amalgam and traps; pre-retort phosphor powder; HID arc tubes; and site-generated hazardous waste (prep room debris and PPE, condensate water, and spent carbon).

+At the time of this inspection, hazardous waste stored in CSA One included 12 55-gallon drums (seven 55-gallon drums of capsules, five 55-gallon drum of phosphor powder), one 35-gallon drum of small capacitors, two gaylord boxes of belting, and one gaylord box of hazardous PPE.
+CSA Two contained four containers of aluminum end caps and two 55-gallon drums of mop water that were being accumulated.
+The oldest date observed in the storage areas was August 9, 2012.
+No violations were observed at the time of this inspection.

 C. Fluorescent Lamp Processing:

 Fluorescent lamps are staged immediately adjacent to the lamp processing feed belts.
 Fluorescent lamps are hand fed into the lamp processing room via a conveyor belt.

-This room, located in the northwest corner of the facility, is designed to process approximately 200,000 feet of lamp equivalents per 8-hour shift.
-Lamps are crushed with a drum crusher and dry separated into glass, aluminum and phosphor powder.
+The Fluorescent Lamp Processing room, located in the northwest corner of the facility, is designed to process approximately 200,000 feet of lamp equivalents per 8-hour shift.
+Lamps are crushed with a drum crusher and dry-separated into glass, aluminum and phosphor powder.
 Phosphor powder is collected by a bag tower and accumulated in 55-gallon drums.
-Veolia has a second processing line that is used when there is a need to process more materials.
+Veolia has a second processing line that is used when there is a need to process a larger volume of materials.
 No violations were observed at the time of the inspection.

-D. Loading Dock, Processed Powder Storage, Maintenance: The loading and unloading area consists of two trailer docking areas for forklift transfer of materials to/from transport vehicles.
-All FEDEX deliveries are now unloaded at this dock.
+D. Loading Dock, Processed Powder Storage, Maintenance:

+The loading and unloading area consists of two trailer docking areas for forklift transfer of materials to/from transport vehicles.
+A new concrete pad has been added to allow for the unloading of all FEDEX deliveries.
 Post-retort phosphor powder in 55-gallon drums is accumulated in this area along the east wall prior to off-site shipment for disposal in a Subtitle D landfill.
 The permit requires that post-retort phosphor powder be sampled to ensure effective retort processing prior to off-site shipment.
 The facility maintenance area has been moved to the southern end of the building closer to the HID processing machine.
 The areas is enclosed by a cage that keeps all maintenance materials seperated from processing equipment.
 During the inspection of the facility, approximately 10 drums total of post-retort phosphor powder and a box of used non-hazardous PPE were being stored in this area.
 No violations were observed at the time of the inspection.

 E. Retort Prep Area: